lkaraman/ngsim-lane-change-detection/README.md

 ![img_3.png](images/img_3.png)
 _Example of incorrectly classified lane changes (first 2 from the left)_

+Unfortunately I currently did not do any numerical evaluations (accuracy, etc...) and the resulting classifications are inspected purely visually

 NOTES:
 - Trajectory is not filtered in any way